reactioncommerce/reaction-component-library/README.md

 1. In the project root directory, run `node .reaction/scripts/addcomponent MyComponent` using Node 8+, where `MyComponent` is the name of the component you want to add.
 The necessary files will be added in `/src/components`.
 1. Add your component to an appropriate style guide section in `styleguide.config.js`
-1. If any helper functions used by your component can be helpful to other components, too, put them in a `/src/helpers/helperFunctionName` folder.
-Otherwise put them in a component-specific `helpers` folder within the component version folder.
+1. If any utility functions used by your component can be helpful to other components, too, put them in a `/src/utils/[functionName].js` file instead of the component-specific `utils` folder

 ## Making a New Version of a Component